chocolatey/choco/docs/generated/CommandsList.md

  -a, --all, --allversions, --all-versions
      AllVersions - include results from all versions.

+     --version=VALUE
+     Version - Specific version of a package to return.

  -u, --user=VALUE
      User - used with authenticated feeds.
 Defaults to empty.